Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Parameter Setting}

-Of all the parameters, the parameter $\epsilon$ of the $\epsilon-greedy$ strategy is the one of the most important and interesting.
-The $\epsilon$ would decay with the training steps, as per the formula below.
+Among the numerous parameters, the parameter $\epsilon$ within the $\epsilon$-greedy strategy remains one of the most crucial and intriguing.
+The value of $\epsilon$ diminishes in accordance with the training steps, adhering to the subsequent formula.

-where the $\epsilon_{min}=0.1$, $\epsilon_{max}=1$, the $Indx_{decay}=30000$ and the $Steps_{accu}$ indicates the number of moving steps accumulated in all episodes during the current training.
-From the formula, we can find that $\epsilon$ is close to 1, which means the robot is essentially moving at random.
-This is because, at the very beginning of the training, the robot had not explored the entire environment, and the states it has experienced are still very limited, so the lessons it learns at this point are not reliable, and we need to increase the randomness of movement to allow the robot to explore more unknown states.
-However, since our training and experiment are carried out in a real environment and are very time-consuming, several interruptions are inevitable.
-At this point, $Steps_{accu}$ will be reset to 0.
-Therefore, we will set the $\epsilon$ to a fixed small value if the robot has undergone sufficient training and performed well at this point.
+Wherein, $\epsilon_{min}=0.1$, $\epsilon_{max}=1$, $Indx_{decay}=30000$, and $Steps_{accu}$ represents the aggregate number of motion steps throughout all episodes during the ongoing training.
+As inferred from the formula, when $\epsilon$ approaches 1, the robot's movements are predominantly random.
+This arises due to the limited exploration of the environment and the minimal state experiences during the initial stages of training, rendering the acquired knowledge unreliable.
+Consequently, augmenting the randomness of movement enables the robot to investigate a greater number of unfamiliar states.
+Nevertheless, since training and experimentation transpire within a real environment and consume considerable time, occasional interruptions are inescapable.
+In such instances, $Steps_{accu}$ reverts to 0.
+Thus, after adequate training and satisfactory performance, $\epsilon$ is assigned a fixed small value.

 Some other important parameters are shown in the table blow.